 The journey of consultation, deep systems thinking, research and scenario planning that informed the FRDC’s R&D Plan 2020-2025 is summarised here.

 Operationalising the R&D plan

-Each year, FRDC’s investment is guided by an Annual Operational Plans (AOP), which seeks to give effect to the current R&D plan, detailing income, expenditure, and planned investments for the coming year.
+Bridging the FRDC's R&D Plan are five Annual Operational Plans (AOPs) that seek to guide investment for the year ahead, detailing income, expenditure, and planned investments for the coming year.

 This planning approach is designed to emphasise intentional strategy setting based on strong program logic, while allowing for adaptability and creativity in problem solving in anticipation of the increasing uncertainty and volatility faced by Australia’s fishing and aquaculture sector.